Do I need a visa first to get a job in the USA?

 Step 1: Find your company and sign your employee letter

-The way to break that circle is to find your job from your own country, in a company in the USA ready to sponsor you for a visa.
+The way to break that circle is to find your job from your own country, in a company in the USA ready to sponsor you for the visa you are qualified for.
 And this is what we did, Maxime and I, in 2014.

 We searched for days and nights from our home country, a company that could sponsor us the work visa.
 Actually, we NEVER came to America before going with our work visa… Never did the ESTA or tourist visa neither.